 Shingles is treated with anti-viral and pain medication.
 Starting medication right away can help the rash to heal faster, and lessen the pain and other symptoms.
 See your doctor right away if you think you may have shingles.
 Fortunately, a shingles vaccine is available for adults that lowers your chances of getting shingles and prevents later flare ups.
 Ask your doctor about being vaccinated.

 El Camino Health Primary Care provides comprehensive services for older adults, including regular medical care and vaccinations.
-If you don’t already have a primary-care physician, call 800-216-5556 for a referral to one of our medical experts.

 This article first appeared in the May 2016 edition of the HealthPerks newsletter.